jimright/cloudera-deploy/private-cloud/ecs/aws-iaas/README.md

-# PvC Base Cluster on AWS IaaS
+# PvC Base and ECS on AWS IaaS

 > Constructs CDP Private Cloud Base and ECS clusters cluster running on AWS IaaS.